joshdejeu/CSC-537-Final/README.md

  ┣ models                   # Model-specific setup and training scripts ┃ ┣ matterport
  ┃ ┗ yolo
- ┣ output                   # All YOLO/Matterport training runs saved here
- ┃ ┣ mrcnn
+ ┣ input                    # Input images to run predictions on with trained models ┣ output                   # All YOLO/Matterport training runs saved here ┃ ┣ predictions            # Predicted images for YOLO/Matterport sorted by specific run and weights ┃ ┣ mrcnn
  ┃ ┗ yolo
  ┣ setup                    # General setup that all models share